-6(about 1.5 to 2 pounds)chicken pieces,you can use chicken legs, thighs, and/or breasts
+6(about 1.5 to 2 pounds)chicken piecesyou can use chicken legs, thighs, and/or breasts

-salt and fresh ground black pepper,to taste
+salt and freshly ground black pepperto taste

 Instructions

+Saute the vegetables.
+Heat 1 tablespoon olive oil in a large skillet on medium-high heat.
+Add sliced onions to the skillet and cook for 3 minutes.
+Stir in garlic and continue to cook and stir for 30 seconds.
 Add diced tomatoes with the liquid, ground cumin, garlic powder, salt, and pepper; continue to cook for 3 minutes, or until tender and heated through.

+Prep the rice.
+Layer the rice on the bottom of the insert of your slow cooker.
 Stir the prepared tomato mixture into the rice; stir in the chicken broth and set aside.

+Brown the chicken.
+Heat 1 tablespoon olive oil in the skillet over medium heat.
 Season chicken with paprika, salt, and pepper and add the chicken pieces to the pan and brown on each side, about 2 to 3 minutes per side, depending on the cut of chicken.

+Cook.
+Transfer the chicken pieces to the slow cooker and arrange over the rice and tomatoes.
 Cover and cook on LOW for 5 to 6 hours or on HIGH for 3 to 3.5 hours.

 Notes